Online migration to Amazon Keyspaces: strategies and best practices

 If you need to maintain application availability during a migration from Apache Cassandra to Amazon Keyspaces, you can prepare a custom online migration strategy by implementing the key components discussed in this topic.
 By following these best practices for online migrations, you can ensure that application availability and read-after-write consistency are maintained during the entire migration process, minimizing the impact on your users.

-When designing an online migration strategy from Apache Cassandra to Amazon Keyspaces, you need to consider the following key components.
+When designing an online migration strategy from Apache Cassandra to Amazon Keyspaces, you need to consider the following key steps.

 Once your application is fully migrated to Amazon Keyspaces and data consistency is validated, you can plan to decommission your Cassandra cluster based on data retention policies.